UNIVERSITY HILLS CENTER

 A freestanding movie theater was built across the street from UNIVERSITY HILLS CENTER, as part of the UNIVERSITY HILLS SOUTH mini-mall.
 The Tom Goldfarb-Marvin Davis University Hills 2 premiered on November 3, 1972.
 It was expanded into the University Hills 3 in the 1980s.
 Over the ensuing years, the venue was owned and operated by Highland Theatres, Commonwealth Theatres and United Artists.
 It was re-named, as the Landmark Theatres' Chez Artiste, in 1992.

-Meanwhile, UNIVERSITY HILLS CENTER was enclosed and climate-controlled in the mid-1970s.
-Renamed UNIVERSITY HILLS MALL, it was officially rededicated on November 28, 1975.
-A 5-alarm fire raged through the complex on November 22, 1983, with nearly 50 percent of the mall being damaged.
+Meanwhile, a major renovation of UNIVERSITY HILLS CENTER had been announced in July 1975.
+The firm of Seracuse-Lawlor & Partners designed a mall enclosure.
+Now officially promoted as UNIVERSITY HILLS MALL, the climate-controlled complex was dedicated on November 28, 1975.
+As part of the grand re-opening festivities, mall officials arrived in a 1922 Rolls Royce.
+With this renovation, "U-Hills" housed over 40 stores and services.
+A 5-alarm fire raged through the mall on November 28, 1983, with nearly 50 percent of the facility being damaged.
 It was rebuilt, and re-opened in August 1984.

 The first blow to the longevity of U-HILLS MALL came in August 1990, when May D & F moved into a newly-built, flagship store at the enclosed mall at CHERRY CREEK CENTER.
 A petition drive was held to try and convince Denver-based Joslins to take over the empty anchor spot at U-HILLS; all to no avail.